Event Details

 Nick was originally Curator at Chelmsford Museum and is now the Curator and Archivist for Wilkin & Sons.
 He will be talking about the history of the jam company in its 140th year and especially a close link to Stow Maries.

-He will be ably supported by the team from Wilkin and sons - below!
+He will be ably supported by the team from Wilkin and Sons, who will have Dan and the Tiptree Tasting Gazebo on site to tempt you!

 Stow Maries Great War Aerodrome